 Health and Safety Regulations

-If your property has gas appliances, you need checks by a Gas Safe engineer annually and must provide the resulting certificates to your tenants.
-Keeping escape routes clear and informing about fire safety are also mandatory aspects of fire regulation compliance.
+If your property has gas appliances, an annual inspection by a Gas Safe registered engineer is mandatory, and you must hand the resulting safety certificate to your tenants.
+Fire safety is equally non-negotiable, keeping escape routes clear and making sure tenants understand the fire safety arrangements in their home.

 Handling Tenant Disputes